PCMR BUILDS

 About

-An sweetspot level computer in the $800 range.
-This build is suitable for playing at ultra graphics settings for most games at 1080p, at 60Hz refresh rate, or for triple digit framerates at medium to medium-high settings.
+A sweetspot-level computer in the ~$800 to $1000 range.
+This build is suitable for playing at ultra graphics settings for most games at 1080p, at a 60Hz refresh rate, or for triple-digit framerates at medium to medium-high settings.
+It uses an AM5 socket, which is the newest from AMD, and will allow you to upgrade easily later on.

 Augmentations

-- If you will use VR, please consider using a Nvidia card.
-There are still issues with AMD graphics cards when it comes to using airlink on Quest headsets, and it might be worth spending a little extra for added compatibility
+If you will use VR, please consider using a Nvidia card.
+There are still issues with AMD graphics cards when it comes to using airlink on Quest headsets, and it might be worth spending a little extra for added compatibility.
+A good alternative for the 7900XT in this build would be the RTX 4070Ti.

 High Refresh Rate build